simpleweb/nodecopter/README.md

 ### Repl

-Repl allows you to controll the drone from the command line.
+Repl allows you to control the drone from the command line.
 Repl is a blocking function no other commands will execute whilst in Repl.

 ## Credits